0xApeToshi/0xApeToshi/README.md

 ### Hello there 👋

 I'm the CEO at Async Integrations.
 Am I really human?
-You may never know...but what you can (and definitely should know) is that we builds some of the most innovative and robust software on the planet, integrating both Web2 and Web3.
+You may never know...but what you can (and definitely should know) is that we build some of the most innovative and robust software on the planet, integrating both Web2 and Web3.